 As we said, the card essentially boils down to a cash-back card that can only be redeemed for travel, so other cards may be more profitable once you’ve collected the first-year bonus.

-How To Redeem With the Discover it Miles Card
+How To Redeem Awards With the Card

 When redeeming miles for your rewards, there’s no minimum limit.
 Redeeming 1 mile for 1 cent can be done any time with no restrictions.
 Discover typically likes to keep things easy, and this is no exception.